microsoft/finops-toolkit/docs-mslearn/framework/quantify/unit-economics.md

 **Measuring unit costs refers to the process of calculating the cost of a single unit of a business that can show the business value of the cloud.**

 Identify what a single unit is for your business – like a sale transaction for an ecommerce site or a user for a social app.
 Map each unit to the supporting cloud services that support it.
-Split the cost of shared infrastructure with utilization data to quantify the total cost of each unit.
+To quantify the total cost of each unit, split the cost of shared infrastructure with utilization data.

 Measuring unit costs provides insights into profitability and allows organizations to make data-driven business decisions regarding cloud investments.
 Unit economics is what ties the cloud to measurable business value.